massemanet/massema.net/priv/static/cv.md

 Experience
 ----------

+###  2022: ES6 at facebook/meta, UK.
+Recruited to work with testing infrastructure.
+Unfortunately, I found the culture very demotivating.
+Quit after 8 months.

-###  2018-present: Senior Developer at Working Group Two, Sweden.
+###  2018-2021: Senior Developer at Working Group Two, Sweden.
 Startup doing telephony in the public cloud.
 My main focus was designing and implementing a gateway between telecommunication protocols (mainly SS7 and DIAMETER) and cloud technologies (mainly GRPC and kafka).
 For redundancy and